MhmmdRFadhil/Movie-App/README.md

 # Bootcamp SIDINGBAR 1.0 "Mobile Development"

 This repository is the Bootcamp SIDINGBAR 1.0 Mobile Development.
-This application is purpose to display information on the list of movies that are currently showing .<br>
+This application is purpose to display information on the list of movies that are currently showing.<br>

  ## Feature
 Several features in this application: